 "It's very hard for contemporary Lummi people -- or any Northwest Coast people -- to imagine that happening, because now, the spirit dances are very closed," said Holm.
 "They are particular about who comes and they don't allow any note-taking or anything like that.
 In those days, it was a different story.
 So here are these two high school kids with their equipment, out in the smokehouse, doing this recording" (Interview).

 Holm was aware, even at that age, that it was a privilege to witness these dances and ceremonies.
 The emotions, he said, were "overwhelming" (Interview).
 Another friend later took him to some dances on the Yakama Reservation at Toppenish.
-These experiences sparked a lifelong interest in Indian dancing.
+These experiences sparked a lifelong interest in Native dancing.
 At Lincoln High School, he organized a small group of like-minded students to perform Plains and Plateau dances, wearing regalia of various degrees of authenticity.
 A 1942 Seattle Times story referred to Holm and his two fellow dancers as "the school's 'white Indians,' who make their own costumes and do war dances" ("Activities").
 A 1950 Seattle Times caption called him a "Swedish Indian" ("U. Dancers").
-It was not unusual -- nor is it unusual today -- for white enthusiasts to perform versions of Indian dances.
+It was not unusual for non-Native enthusiasts to perform versions of Native dances.
 Holm would continue this hobby of Indian dancing all of his life.

 "I'm not afraid to call it a hobby, because it was, and is," said Holm.
 "Chances are the dances and the context that the hobbyists use are pretty far from the real thing.
 But it varies. ...
 There are quite a few ex-hobbyists who are really well-respected anthropologists and ethnologists, who started as hobbyists. … They become, often, extremely knowledgeable about some facet.
 And that's how I started" (interview).